ctranstrum/chuck/README.md

 - Backspace is L-U-Y (top row right hand)
 - Enter is N-E-I (home row right hand)

+Modifier keys are available as holds under the home row keys on each hand.
+Command is under the index finger.
+Opt is under the middle finger.
+Ctrl is under the ring finger.
+Shift is under the pinky.
+Globe does not work exactly the same as on a native Mac keyboard due to design choices Apple made, but you can get most of its functionality, accessed by holding the inner column home row key
+(G on the left hand, M on the right).

 Left thumb key is a sticky shift.
 Press and release it once to capitalize the next letter typed.
 Press and release twice to enter a smart word capitalization mode that automatically exits when you